 Amanda from Elemental Photography and Design created this outlandish octopus mask using Worbla’s Black Art, and shared the process with us below!

 And there you go!
-Keep in mind a mask like this is quite unbalanced, so you’ll need to plan to be anchoring it into your hair or wig, or if you’re making your own consider having one of the arms sneak across the top of your head to help support the weight.
+Keep in mind a mask like this can be unbalanced, so if you’re tying it on you’ll need to plan to anchor it into your hair or wig.
+Another option would be to consider having one of the arms sneak across the top of your head to help support the weight.